 The Music.
 Mexico’s revolution inspired songs and story-telling “corridos,” many of which have inspired Mexicans in their more modern struggles.
 “La Adelita” sings the story of the women warriors of the Mexican Revolution who have become symbols of women’s rights and empowerment in Mexico.

 Message for America.
-Maybe America should revise it Constitution.
-Its 13th Amendment permits slavery and is still used to enslave people.
+Maybe America should revise its Constitution.
+Our 13th Amendment permits slavery and is still used to enslave people.
 It does not guarantee equal rights to women.
 It structures federal elections and Congress in ways that ensure the wildly disproportionate influence of small, rural states that have traditionally suppressed the rights of non-whites.
 Probably other things.

 The Sexual Revolution — A Path Toward Gender Equality